alshoja/laravel-api-crud/README.md

 ## Getting Started

-Clone or Dowload the package and serve using artisan command
+Clone or Download the package

 ### Prerequisites